andrew/ultimate-awesome/README.md

 - [awesome-cancer-variant-resources](https://github.com/seandavi/awesome-cancer-variant-resources) - A community-maintained repository of cancer clinical knowledge bases and databases focused on cancer variants.
 - [awesome-devsecops-russia](https://github.com/Swordfish-Security/awesome-devsecops-russia) - Awesome DevSecOps на русском языке.
 - [awesome-web-monetization](https://github.com/thomasbnt/awesome-web-monetization) - 🕶️ Stuffs about Web Monetization.
 Packages, articles, documentation links and others tools.
+- [awesome-mlops](https://github.com/pythondeveloper6/awesome-mlops) - All the available resources to master MLOPS from scratch .
 - [awesome-gank.io](https://github.com/ruijun/awesome-gank.io) - The repository is used to collect the awesome code of gank.io.
 - [Awesome-Nuget-Packages](https://github.com/mjebrahimi/Awesome-Nuget-Packages) - 📦 A curated list of awesome and best Nuget packages sorted by most popular ones.
 - [awesome-linux-customization](https://github.com/myugan/awesome-linux-customization) - :books: An awesome list of customization tools for your UN*X/Linux desktop.